 An R2T4 calculation will not be performed if an FSA recipient withdraws after completing the payment period (term) and all FSA funds are disbursed.
 Students with a withdrawal date that occurs up through the completion of 60% of a payment period are eligible for a prorated portion of the FSA funds disbursed.
 Students with a withdrawal date that occurs after completing more than 60% of the payment period earns 100% of the FSA funds.

 Withdrawal dates are determined in two ways, either through student-initiated withdrawal (official) or through WGU administrative withdrawal (unofficial).
 Student-initiated withdrawals occur when a student notifies the University of the intent to withdraw.
-Administrative withdrawals occur when WGU determines that the student is no longer enrolled based on a variety of reasons such as a student's lack of academic activity, failure to establish academic activity verification at the beginning of a new term, violation of the student's code of conduct, or failure to pay tuition.
+Administrative withdrawals occur when WGU determines that the student is no longer enrolled based on a variety of reasons such as a student's lack of academic activity, failure to establish academic activity verification at the beginning of a new term, violation of the student's code of conduct, or failure to maintain satisfactory academic progress (SAP).